mruwnik/invoices/README.md

  * :function         - an S-expression describing how to calculate the net value.
 Only numbers, basic mathematical operations (+, -, /, *) and timesheet specific variables are supported (:worked, :required).

+If the price is to be calculated on the basis of a worklog, add a `:worklog` key and make sure the `:worklogs` section has an item that can be used to access the worklog.

 Examples: